NethServer/ns8-core/core/agent/README.md

 - `aborted`
 - `validation-failed`

 An action status is initially set to `pending` then switches to `running` during normal steps execution.

-If the execution of a step cannot be staretd successfully the whole action is `aborted` and the exit code 9 is set.
+If the execution of a step cannot be started successfully by the OS `exec()` system call the whole action is `aborted` and the exit code 9 is set.

 If an action step completes with a non-zero exit code, the whole action is considered `aborted` and no more steps are invoked.

 When all steps are executed successfully the action is considered `completed`.
 Then the following keys are set in Redis DB

-- `<agent-id>/task/<task-id>/output`, collects FD 1
+- `<agent-id>/task/<task-id>/output`, collects data sent to FD 1 by all steps
-- `<agent-id>/task/<task-id>/error`, collects FD 2
+- `<agent-id>/task/<task-id>/error`, collects data sent to FD 2 by all steps
 - `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
 - `<agent-id>/environment`, additional environent variables passed to the action steps.
 The values are persisted to Redis if the action is completed